What are preprints and preprint servers?

-A preprint, also known as the Author’s Original Manuscript (AOM), is your article before you have submitted it to a journal for peer review.
+A preprint, also known as the Author’s Original Manuscript (AOM), is the version of your article before you have submitted it to a journal for peer review.

 Preprint servers are an opportunity to get your work out to your peers quickly.
 Although readers need to keep in mind that preprints will not have been through a formal peer review process.

-If you’ve posted your AOM to a preprint server, we ask that, upon acceptance, you acknowledge that the article has been accepted for publication as follows:
+Then, once your article is accepted, we ask that you update the preprint to acknowledge that the article has been accepted for publication as follows:

 “This article has been accepted for publication in [JOURNAL TITLE], published by Taylor & Francis.”

-“This is an original manuscript of an article published by Taylor & Francis in [JOURNAL TITLE] on [date of publication], available online: http://www.tandfonline.com/[Article DOI].”
+“This is an original manuscript of an article published by Taylor & Francis in [JOURNAL TITLE] on [date of publication], available online: https://doi.org/[Article DOI].”

 Download your free guide to article submission and peer review